 Cataracts

-Cataracts are especially common in people over 65.
-These are cloudy patches which develop on the lens (a small, clear disc inside the eye).
+Cataracts are most common in people over 65.
+These are cloudy patches that develop on the lens (a small, clear disc inside the eye).
 Over time, these patches get bigger, causing your vision to become blurry and misty.
-Eventually this can lead to blindness.
+Eventually, this can lead to blindness.

 Cataracts develop gradually, so symptoms may be difficult to notice for some time.
 In general, you should make an appointment with an optician if you notice any changes in your vision.
 Look out for the following symptoms in particular: